 Moving to Hendersonville: Hendersonville, TN Relocation & Homebuyer Guide

 Hendersonville is a city in middle Tennessee, located about 30 miles south of the Kentucky border.
-The city's population of 59,556 makes it the largest city in Sumner County, the fourth-largest city in the Nashville metro area and the eleventh-largest city in Tennessee overall.
+The city's population of 59,556 makes it the largest city in Sumner County, the fourth-largest city in the Nashville metro area, and the eleventh-largest city in Tennessee overall.

 Located about 18 miles northeast of downtown Nashville, Hendersonville is considered to be part of the greater Nashville metro area, with easy access to either Nashville or Kentucky via I-65.
 Residents of Hendersonville experience a higher cost of living compared to the national average.
 The city's economic and community development has been extremely active in the area of recruitment and retention of retail, commercial, and industrial clients.

 Located on Old Hickory Lake, a reservoir of the Cumberland River, Hendersonville offers residents over 26 miles of lake shoreline to enjoy.
 The city is revered for its unique blend of city and country life.
+If you're moving to Hendersonville, here's what you should know.

 Table of Contents